Policy Number: E-14

 Online membership application:

-Cards must be renewed on an annual basis, with members providing proof of current address.
+Cards must be renewed annually, with members providing proof of current address.
 Change of address must be reported to the library promptly.
 Those who have moved out of the district or have lost their library card should contact the library to cancel their membership.
-Proof of current address can be provided at the library or members able to receive mail in any of the member municipalities can request a renewal PIN be mailed to their current address.
-The member can then renew their card over the phone by providing the renewal PIN that was mailed to them.
+Proof of current address can be provided at the library.
+Members able to receive mail in any of the member municipalities can also provide it via the online membership application.

 Other types of membership